TsunomakiWatamelon/L2-S4_ProjetCorrecteur_AlgoArbres/README.md

 Where the number represents the Levenshtein distance between the current word and it's parent.
 The explanation the BK Tree is contructed is in the 3rd project report in the `doc` directory.

-2)The BK tree is drawn in a .pdf file and opens it on evince (evince and graphviz should be installed
+- The BK tree is drawn in a .pdf file and opens it on evince (evince and graphviz should be installed

 Run the program in this manner :
 ```bash